 47 Penal Code 1473 PC - Persons authorized to prosecute writ; false evidence, endnote 44, above.

 48 Matter of Pickering, (BIA 2003) 23 I & N Dec.
-621, 624. (“In accord with the federal court opinions applying the definition of a conviction at section 101 (a) (48) (A) of the Act, we find that there is a significant distinction between convictions vacated on the basis of a procedural or substantive defect in the underlying proceedings and those vacated because of post-conviction events, such as rehabilitation or immigration hardships.
-Thus, if a court with jurisdiction vacates a conviction based on a defect in the underlying criminal proceedings, the respondent no longer has a "conviction" within the meaning of section 101 (a) (48) (A).
-If, however, a court vacates a conviction [grants post-conviction relief] for reasons unrelated to the merits of the underlying criminal proceedings, the respondent remains “convicted” for immigration purposes. ")
+621, 624 ("In accord with the federal court opinions Applying the definition of a conviction at section 101 (a) (48) (A) of the Act, we find That there is a significant distinction Between vacated convictions on the basis of a procedural or substantive defect in the underlying proceedings and Those vacated Because of post-conviction events, rehabilitation: such as immigration or hardships.
+THUS, With jurisdiction if a court vacates a conviction based on a defect in the underlying criminal proceedings, the respondent no longer has a "conviction" within the meaning of section 101 (a) (48) (A).
+If, however, a court vacates a conviction [post-conviction relief grants] For Reasons unrelated to the Merits of the underlying criminal proceedings, the respondent remains "Convicted" for immigration purposes. ")

-49 Penal Code 1203.4 - Expungement of criminal record [form of post-conviction relief that may not help avoid immigration consequences]. (“(a) (1) In any case in which a defendant has fulfilled the conditions of probation for the entire period of probation, or has been discharged prior to the termination of the period of probation, or in any other case in which a court, in its discretion and the interests of justice, determines that a defendant should be granted the relief available under this section, the defendant shall, at any time after the termination of the period of probation, if he or she is not then serving a sentence for any offense, on probation for any offense, or charged with the commission of any offense, be permitted by the court to withdraw his or her plea of guilty or plea of nolo contendere and enter a plea of not guilty; or, if he or she has been convicted after a plea of not guilty, the court shall set aside the verdict of guilty; and, in either case, the court shall thereupon dismiss the accusations or information against the defendant and except as noted below, he or she shall thereafter be released from all penalties and disabilities resulting from the offense of which he or she has been convicted, except as provided in Section 13555 of the Vehicle Code.
-The probationer shall be informed, in his or her probation papers, of this right and privilege and his or her right, if any, to petition for a certificate of rehabilitation and pardon.
-The probationer may make the application and change of plea in person or by attorney, or by the probation officer authorized in writing.
-However, in any subsequent prosecution of the defendant for any other offense, the prior conviction may be pleaded and proved and shall have the same effect as if probation had not been granted or the accusation or information dismissed.
-The order shall state, and the probationer shall be informed, that the order does not relieve him or her of the obligation to disclose the conviction in response to any direct question contained in any questionnaire or application for public office, for licensure by any state or local agency, or for contracting with the California State Lottery Commission. ")
+49 Penal Code 1203.4 - Expungement of criminal record [form of post-conviction relief That May not help avoid immigration Consequences]. ("(A) (1) In any case in Which a defendant has brilliant the conditions of probation for the Entire period of probation, or has-been discharged prior to the termination of the period of probation, or in any other case in Which to court, in Its discretion and the interests of justice, a defendant Determines That Should be Granted the relief available under section esta, the defendant Shall, at any time after the termination of the period of probation, if I or she is not then a serving to sentence for any offense, on probation for any offense, or charged With the commission of any offense, be permitted by the court to withdraw his or her plea of guilty or nolo contendere plea of and enter a plea of not guilty; or, if I or she has-been Convicted after a plea of not guilty, the court Shall Set Aside the verdict of guilty, and, in Either case, the court Shall thereupon dismiss the accusations or information against the defendant and except as noted below, I or she Shall thereafter be released from all penalties and disabilities RESULTING from the offense of Which I or she has-been Convicted, except as provided in Section 13555 of the Vehicle Code.
+The probationer Shall Be Informed, in his or her probation papers, de este right and privilege and his or her right, if any, to petition for a certificate of rehabilitation and pardon.
+The probationer May make the application and change of plea in person or by attorney, or by the probation officer authorized in writing.
+However, in any subsequent prosecution of the defendant for any other offense, the prior conviction be pleaded and PROVED May and Shall have the same effect as if HAD Average User Granted probation or dismissed the accusation or information.
+Shall state the order, and the probationer Shall Be Informed, That the order does not highlight him or her of the obligation to disclose the conviction in response to any direct question contained in any questionnaire or application for public office, for licensure by any state or Local agency, or for contracting With The California State Lottery Commission. ")

 50 See Labor Code 432.7 LC.